Kristoffer0202/itu-sdse-project/README.md

 │                         generated with `pip freeze > requirements.txt`
 │
 │
 └── Module             <- Source code for use in this project.
     │
     ├── __init__.py                             <- Makes Module a Python module
     │
+    ├── 0.0_read_data.py                        <- Pulls dvc data and filters range by date │
+    ├── 0.1_data_preprocessing.py               <- Preprocessing of data and generates gold data file │
+    ├── 0.3_generate_train_test_data.py         <- Splits processed data into train and test │
-    ├── 0.1_read_data.py               <- Store useful variables and configuration
+    ├── 1.0_TrainXGBoost.py                     <- Trains and tests XGBoost model
     │
-    ├── 0.2_data_preprocessing.py          <- Scripts to download or generate data
+    ├── 1.1_TrainSKLearnLR.py                   <- Trains and tests Logistic Regression model
     │
-    ├── 1.0_Train.py             <- Code to create features for modeling
+    ├── 2.0_SelectBestModelAndRegister.py       <- Selects and registers the best performning model │
+    ├── 3.0_Deploy.py                           <- Deploys model (Not necessary, but used since it was in main.ipynb) │
     │
-    ├── 1.1_TrainXGBoost.py               <- Store useful variables and configuration
+    ├── config.py                               <- Script containing file and path references
     │
-    ├── 1.2_TrainSKLearnLog.py               <- Store useful variables and configuration
-    │
-    ├── 2.0_SelectBestModelAndRegister.py               <- Store useful variables and configuration
-    │
-    ├── 3.0_Deploy.py               <- Store useful variables and configuration
-    │
-    │
-    ├── config.py             <- Code to create features for modeling
-    │
-    └── util.py
+    └── util.py                                 <- Utility helper functions used by scripts
 ```

 --------